Communities

 There are probably plenty more functions that satisfy your conditions, but you should double-check exactly what your conditions are. $\sin(x)$ and its derivatives don't take values between 0 and 1 (they range from −1 to 1).

-Grove‭ wrote over 1 year ago
+Grove‭ wrote about 2 years ago

 Oops.
 That was just a typo here (I made it consistently though), the hand-written notes I had on this, actually said $[-1,1]$.
 When I fixed that, I realised that $k$ can also range down to $-1$, and $j$ can also be negative, but to what degree do I get new functions, and to what degree is it just functions I have with a proper choice of $y$.

-Grove‭ wrote over 1 year ago
+Grove‭ wrote about 2 years ago

 I don't think negative values for $k$ or $j$ produces any functions that are really different from what we get if we choose $y$ properly, ($-\sin(x)=\sin(-x)=\sin(x+\pi)$), so having a lower bound of $0$ on them makes sense.
 The upper bound on $k$ is to make sure $f$ stays below $1$, the upper bound on $j$ is to make sure all the derivatives stays below $1$.